 California is a no-fault state, meaning the court will not consider marital misconduct (such as dating before your divorce is finalized) when determining the division of marital property or awarding spousal support.

 Though dating someone new while going through a divorce may or may not impact your divorce proceedings, you need to consider if it’s worth the risk.
 If you’re considering starting a new relationship, it’s best to speak with your California divorce attorney first, especially if you have children.
+Additionally, legal issues involving Prenup and Postnuptial Agreements may become more complicated if dating leads to financial entanglements before the divorce is finalized.

 Timing Is Everything